Nasal Issues & Nosebleed

 What is the difference between frequent urination and an overactive bladder?

 Frequent urination means passing urine more often than usual, even during the day or night.
 Overactive bladder is a specific condition where the bladder muscles contract suddenly, causing a strong, urgent need to urinate.
 Both can disturb daily life, but need different treatments.
+Always consult a urologist for personalised evaluation.

 Can urinary infections cause frequent urination?

 Yes, urinary tract infections (UTIs) are a common cause of frequent urination.
 UTIs irritate the bladder, making you feel the need to pass urine often, even if only a small amount comes out.
 Early treatment with antibiotics can cure the infection and ease symptoms quickly.
+Seek medical advice for proper testing and treatment if you suspect a urinary infection.

 Is treatment for frequent urination painful?

 Most treatments, like medicines or bladder training, are not painful.
 If surgery is needed, methods like laser treatment or minimally invasive surgery cause less pain and faster healing compared to older techniques.
+Treatment experience may vary for each patient.
+Always follow your doctor’s recommendations for safe and effective results.

-What should I carry with me to India for treatment?
+What should I carry for treatment abroad?

-Need help with Apollo Hospitals in India?
+Need help with Hospitals in India?

 Chennai .
 Delhi .
 Mumbai .
 Kolkata .
 Hyderabad .
 Banglore .
+Kochi .
 Ahmedabad

 Doctor Appointment | Indian Medical Visa Invitation Letter | Second Opinion | Cost of Treatment | Flight Ticket